 2019/20 courses: This course is likely to run in January only.
 Course dates will be published approximately 6 to 8 weeks beforehand.

-This course is designed to develop your influencing, negotiating and persuading skills.
+This course for managers is designed to develop your influencing, negotiating and persuading skills.
 The session will explore:

 - creating the right environment in which to begin to influence